Inspire – High potential and gifted education (HPGE)

 At Blaxland High School, we are committed to nurturing the talents and abilities of all students, including those who demonstrate high potential or giftedness, or are twice gifted.

-Our approach to High Potential and Gifted Education (HPGE) is guided by the latest research and aligned with the NSW Department of Education’s HPGE Policy.
+Our approach to Inspire – High potential and gifted education (HPGE) is guided by the latest research and aligned with the NSW Department of Education’s HPGE Policy.
 We believe that every student deserves the opportunity to achieve their personal best.

 Why choose us for your high potential or gifted child?